Industry Collections | Autodesk

 Collections simplify access to software that manages the demands of today’s complex projects, giving you the flexibility to tailor your tools to each project’s unique needs, all in one package.

-Eliminate the headache of managing multiple product licenses.
+Eliminate the headache of managing multiple product licences.
 Get insights on product use.
-Easily download, install, and use as many products within the collection as you want, whenever you like.
+Easily download, install and use as many products within the collection as you want, whenever you like.

 Stay up to date with the latest releases and control when you deploy updates.
 (Don’t worry.
-You’ll retain access to previous versions, too.)
+You will retain access to preceding versions, too.)

-Choose a single-user subscription, or give teams permission to share licenses with multi-user access.

 If you already subscribe or have a maintenance plan on individual products or suites, you can switch to a collection.